francois-roseberry/question-game-websocket/README.md

 See the example files [questions.json](./questions.json) for the format, pretty straightforward

 Connect clients at the address and port of the server.
 Those users now have the choice to be observers, or players.
 Observers will have a read-only screen showing server state and will know what happens in the game (like, who is connected, results, score, etc.).
 Players can play the game (duh! - answer questions, etc.) Observers are best displayed on large screens (desktops, TVs), while players are best displayed on mobile (Android, Iphone)

+# Setup

+Nodejs will need to be installed

+Grunt and Bower will need to be installed globally ``npm install -g grunt && npm install -g bower``

+Other dependencies will need to be installed.
+For this go in the server directory and do ``npm install``, thewn go in the client directory and do ``npm install && bower install``

+In that same directory, it should now be possible to do ``grunt check``to build the client

+Launch the server by running the run.sh in the root directory